Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 1. 1For each Microsoft Power BI workspace into which you want Data Access Management to push data access control policies, add the service principal as a member with the Admin permission.

-2. 2Configure a catalog source.
+2. 2Configure Microsoft Power BI as a catalog source.

 3. For more information about configuring a catalog source for Microsoft Power BI, see Microsoft Power BI Connection Properties.